nopnop2002/esp-idf-tm1637/README.md

 # Hardware requiments
 TM1637 8 segment 0.36INCH Digital Display Tube 4 digit LED module.
-There are products with two types of display patterns.
+There are two types of display patterns.
 - Pattern 1
  8 segments with dots + 8 segments with dots + 8 segments with dots + 8 segments with dots
 - Pattern 2